 Figure 12.
-Examples of traffic signs locations for the final matches
+Examples of traffic sign's locations for the final rounds

 - 4. Toss the coin twice to determine the starting section.
-This step is the same as for determining the starting section in the qualifying match. - 5.
+This step is the same as for determining the starting section in the Obstacle Challenge round. - 5.
 The starting zone of the car is chosen from the two zones located in the middle of the starting section.
 The vehicle starts from that zone which does not contain a traffic sign in front of the vehicle.
 The situation when the traffic sign in located behind of the vehicle is possible.

 Figure 13.
 Selection of the starting zone depending on the obstacle location.
-The direction on the scheme (a) is clock wise.
-The direction on the scheme (b) is counter clock wise.
+The direction on the scheme (a) is clockwise.
+The direction on the scheme (b) is counter clockwise.

-8. Specific Game Rules
+9. Specific Game Rules